pwcberry/pwcberry.github.io/rmit/books/design-patterns/creational-patterns.md

 			<ul>
 				<li>a system should be independent of how its products are created, composed and represented</li>
 				<li>a system should be configured with one of multiple families of products</li>
-				<li>a family of related product objects is designed to be used together, and you need to endforce this constraint</li>
+				<li>a family of related product objects is designed to be used together, and you need to enforce this constraint</li>
 				<li>you want to provide a class library of products, and you want to reveal just their interfaces, not their implementations</li>
 			</ul>
 		</td>